Valerie-Irungu/alx-system_engineering-devops/0x00-shell_basics/README.md

 delete the file betty
 deletes my_first_directory directory
-lists all files in the current directory and the parent of working directory
+lists all files in the current directory and the parent of working directory lists the type of the iamafile in the tmp directory